cthornsb/OtterGB/README.md

 length of 16 kB and must contain compiled LR35902 code.
 They must also contain no vital code between addresses 0x100 and 0x200 (byte numbers 256 to 512) because the cartridge ROM header needs to be visible to the emulator.
-Bootstrap program entry point must be byte 0, although you could use a *JP* at byte 0 to jump to the start of the program.
+Bootstrap program entry point must be byte 0, although you could use a `JP` at byte 0 to jump to the start of the program.

-The expected filenames for the CGB and DMG bootstrap programs are *cgb_bios.bin* and *DMG_ROM.bin* respectively and they must be placed in the same directory as the executable in order to function.
+By default, bootstrap programs are expected to exist in a subdirectory named `./bootstraps/` which must be placed in the same directory as the executable in order to function.
+The expected filenames for the DMG and CGB bootstrap ROMs are `dmg_boot.bin` and `cgb_boot.bin` respectively.
+If OtterGB fails to locate the bootstrap ROMs, it will simply ignore them and start the input ROM immediately.

 The standard DMG and CGB bootstrap ROMs are not included with OtterGB because they contain potentially copyrighted material, but you can find them online.